-Lab test your homegrown cannabis to discover the cannabinoid and terpene percentages.
+People lab-test homegrown cannabis to discover the exact cannabinoid and terpene percentages.

 If you appreciate the flavor, aroma, and taste of cannabis, you need to know the possibilities of terpene combinations are limitless like the stars in the sky.
 Terpenes are actually responsible for scents and flavors, as well as physiological and psychoactive effects with cannabis.
 They are chemical compounds that appear in all kinds of plants!
 Terpenes give flowers, fruits and plants and more a very unique aroma.
 For example, when you have blueberry smells and tastes in your Blueberry Muffin or Blue Dream varieties of cannabis, it is so simply due to terpenes.
 Mirage smells of citrus, lemon, and herbal woody notes which culminate into something reminiscent of a zesty botanical citrus gin.